PKua007/rampack/README.md

 # rampack

 Random And Maximal PACKing PACKage - the software enabling simulation of particle systems using different packing methods.
-Currently, it supports only Monte Carlo sampling, however more algorithms are coming in the future.
+Currently, it supports elastic and extensible monodisperse Monte Carlo sampling (with features such as full isobaric-isotension relaxation in a triclinic boc, many types of molecule moves, overlap relaxation, etc.) and more algorithms are coming the future (eg. Torquato-Jiao MRJ scheme).
 The package includes also some utility tools.
 The current interface is not final and is subject to change, so this description will provide only a general overview and often instruct to inspect the example input file `sample_integration.ini` and other sample input files in `sample_inputs` directory, as well as the `--help` option.

 ## Operation modes

-A whole functionality is provided within a single compiled binary.
+The whole functionality is provided within a single compiled binary.
+A C++ static linked library and Python bindings are coming in the future.
 The operation mode can be selected using the first command line argument:

 ```shell
 ./rampack [mode] (mode-specific arguments and options)